technyon/nuki_hub/README.md

 - lock/binaryState: Reports the current lock state as a string, mostly for use by Home Assistant.
 Possible values are: locked, unlocked
 - lock/trigger: The trigger of the last action: autoLock, automatic, button, manual, system
 - lock/lastLockAction: Reports the last lock action as a string.
 Possible values are: Unlock, Lock, Unlatch, LockNgo, LockNgoUnlatch, FullLock, FobAction1, FobAction2, FobAction3, Unknown
-- lock/log: If "MQTT logging" is enabled in the web interface, this topic will be filled with debug information
+- lock/log: If "Publish auth data" is enabled in the web interface, this topic will be filled with the log of authorization data
 - lock/completionStatus: Status of the last action as reported by Nuki Lock: success, motorBlocked, canceled, tooRecent, busy, lowMotorVoltage, clutchFailure, motorPowerFailure, incompleteFailure, invalidCode, otherError, unknown
 - lock/authorizationId: If enabled in the web interface, this node returns the authorization id of the last lock action
 - lock/authorizationName: If enabled in the web interface, this node returns the authorization name of the last lock action